 The whole design is a combination of both thick and thin crosshairs.
 Such a shape supports quick, accurate aiming, even at moving or small targets.
 And in my opinion, that sounds like a huge plus point!

 Reticles in the mil-dot structure are the most common.
 Especially when it comes to long-distance shooting!

 Experienced shooters opt for the mil-dot design to make up for wind drift and bullet drop.
 So it’s safe for me to state that this particular reticle is not suitable for beginners.

 Even though it helps in estimating the stretch to the target, the reticle demands a higher level of practice.
 So if what you’re really looking for is to estimate that distance, you’re better off using the rangefinder.

-The design enables you to line up the shots accurately while also handling bullet drop.
+The design enables you to line up the shots accurately while also handling bullet drops.
 So this is yet another reticle suitable for delivering accuracy.
-Especially during long range aiming!
+Especially during long-range aiming!

 The only purpose of such a design is to allow you to view the reticle crosshairs easily.
 More often than not, the best optic for Scar 17 features adjustable illuminated reticles.
 And that means you can adjust the brightness to see better.